What is Form 8971?

 When is Form 8971 due?

-The deadline for Form 8971 is 30 days after the date of the decedent's death.
-If the due date falls on a weekend or holiday, the deadline shifts to the next business day.
+The deadline for Form 8971 is 30 days after the estate tax return (Form 706) is filed with the IRS.
+If this due date lands on a Saturday, Sunday, or legal holiday, the executor can file on the next business day.
+Make sure to keep track of these dates to avoid any potential penalties.

 How to get a blank Form 8971?

-To get a blank Form 8971, issued by IRS, simply visit our website.
-The form is pre-loaded in our editor, allowing you to fill it out directly.
-Once completed, you can download it for your records.
-Remember, our platform does not support filing forms.
+To get a blank Form 8971, issued by IRS, visit our website.
+The form is pre-loaded in our editor, allowing you to fill it out directly without needing to download a template.
+Remember, our platform aids in filling and downloading but does not support filing forms.

 Where to file Form 8971?